tomheon/diffscuss/README.md

 +It's only just a test
 ```

-A Diffcourse line should always appears after the range information of
+A Diffscuss line should always appears after the range information of
 a hunk in a unified diff (that is, after the @@ line).

 So this is legal: